-Good record keeping is essential for effective safeguarding practice and schools should therefore ensure that records of all concerns should:
+Good record keeping is essential for effective safeguarding practice and schools should therefore ensure that all records should:

-- Be made as soon as possible and in any event within 48 hours - Summarise the concern clearly and comprehensively - Distinguish between fact and opinion - Provide details of how the concern was followed up and resolved - Note any action taken, decisions reached and the outcome - Contain details of any advice received from CADT/the LADO or other agencies and their details
+Be written up as soon as possible and in any event within 48 hours, signed and dated

-The Designated Safeguarding Lead must be informed.
-They will determine what information must be shared with which other staff and local agencies, in accordance with the Information Sharing guidance.
-The record should be updated to reflect who the information has been shared with, the basis for the decision to share, whether there was consent, and any advice obtained in relation to sharing the information Staff must be aware that their records may be used in criminal proceedings.
+- Clearly distinguish between fact and opinion - Contain name(s), date, the event, any action taken and to be taken - Be a record of what was said - Contain details of any advice received from CADT/the LADO or other agencies and their details - The Designated Safeguarding Lead must be informed.
+They will determine what information must be shared with which other staff and local agencies, in accordance with the Information Sharing and Consent guidance.
+The record should be updated to reflect who the information has been shared with, the basis for the decision to share, whether there was consent, and any advice obtained in relation to sharing the information - Staff must be aware that their records may be used in criminal proceedings.
 Recording procedures need to be followed in conjunction with procedures relating to confidentiality, and information sharing requirements.